California Psalms

 ocean salt fermented, gathered blindly, I will channel into words,

-traversing the plateau of jagged pain, trying my hand as a handler of magnitude,
+cutting across a plateau of bitter pain, trying my hand as a handler of magnitude,

 probing the crust of wrinkled earth like petting a wolf’s mistrustful cubs.